bones-brigade/kafka-openshift-python-listener/README.md

-# hacky-squawker
+# kafka-openshift-python-listener

-a cloud world needs a cloud oriented `print` function, this is a simple Python application that will listen to an Apache Kafka topic and print messages that arrive on a specified topic.
+A simple Python application that will listen to an Apache Kafka topic and print messages that arrive on a specified topic.

 it is designed for use with the [OpenShift](https://openshift.org)